Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 The ChessTempo Approach: Breadth Through Variety

-ChessTempo takes the opposite approach: expose players to as many different positions as possible.
+ChessTempo takes a different approach: expose players to as many different positions as possible.

-With a database of over 2 million puzzles, ChessTempo uses an adaptive rating system to serve problems matched to your current skill level.
+ChessTempo has been a respected tactics trainer for over 15 years, with a database of over 2 million puzzles known for their quality and instructive value.
+The platform uses an adaptive rating system to serve problems matched to your current skill level.
 Solve a puzzle correctly and your rating goes up; fail and it goes down.
 The system continuously adjusts to keep you in your optimal learning zone.

 The theory here is that tactical skill comes from exposure to variety.
 The more positions you see, the more patterns you'll recognize in real games.